Psychedelic Therapy 1

 Was the moving star in the sky an unidentified flying object (UFO)?

-Six hours later, the Sacramental Tea, a 12-ounce drink of 12 to 15 peyote buttons, is empty.
+Six hours later, the Sacramental Tea, a twelve-ounce drink of twelve to fifteen peyote buttons, is empty.
 The last hour or two of drinking made me feel nauseous.
-Rather than letting my ego and personality dictate my actions by forcing me to consume a shot every 20 minutes or chug the last two or three shots straight from the bottle, I say, “No.” Instead, I follow the written suggestions on the bottle and wait 30 to 40 minutes, rather than drink every 20 minutes, to prevent vomiting.
+Rather than letting my ego and personality dictate my actions by forcing me to consume a shot every twenty minutes or chug the last two or three shots straight from the bottle, I say, “No.” Instead, I follow the written suggestions on the bottle and wait thirty to forty minutes to prevent vomiting rather than drink every twenty minutes.

 The strings of light orange beams from this fire show a letter V again, coming from the flames and shooting upward toward the sky.
 Is the V representing a form of life (victory or vengeance), a country or city (Vietnam or Vienna), or something else?